jmmastey/level_up_exercises/traffic_control/README.md

 ## Traffic Control - Routes for Humans

 You've been hired by a progressive airline (probably something European, not thinking of United here) to help build an API to their traffic control system.
-Other airlines and amateur aviation nuts (and travel agencies, if they still exist somewher) will use this API to query and modify manifests for that airline.
+Other airlines and amateur aviation nuts (and travel agencies, if they still exist somewhere) will use this API to query and modify manifests for that airline.

 Your first goal is to define the API.
 You're smart enough to realize that writing the API and having it grow organically is going to make for some crappy code, so you're going to define the endpoints first before you do anything else.